Skip to content

 Ready to get your float on?

-Locals looking for a refreshing way to spend a sunny afternoon have several lazy rivers to choose from across the province -- but some of them aren't exactly close to the city.
+Metro Vancouverites looking for a refreshing way to spend a sunny afternoon have several lazy rivers to choose from across the province.

-From Vancouver, lazy rivers are limited, with one of the best options located nearly a couple of hours outside of the city.
+From Vancouver, access to lazy rivers is limited, with one of the best options located nearly a couple of hours outside of the city.
 That said, Alouette River offers awe-inspiring panoramas as it journeys out of Golden Ears Provincial Park, serving as an ideal playground for folks looking to escape the daily grind.

-Have a look at some of the top spots for locals to explore across the province.
+Have a look at some of the top spots for lazy river floats in British Columbia.

 Lazy Rivers